jufi2112/GameJam2018_Brigade_Vollrausch/README.md

 The game engine used is Unreal Engine (version 4.20.3) with Visual Studio 17 Community.
 If you only want to play the game, have a look at the release section beneath.

+A short paper about the functionality of the proceduraly generated level (in german) can  be found [here](/documents/Paper.pdf)

 ## Releases (64bit Windows only)

 * Original GameJam 2018 Release (v1.0) can be found [here (Google Drive)](https://drive.google.com/open?id=1xaCFgmvTVFYarPaAazB66IhzeeU28YhF)